m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 Save and close the file.

 Next, we need to specify the location of the previously before generated TLS certificate and private key in the Postfix config file.
-To do this we need to edit the main.cf conf file.

-`sudo vi /etc/postfix/main.cf`
+To do this we need to edit the `main.cf` conf file: `sudo vi /etc/postfix/main.cf`

-_Delete/Comment-out any previous TLS parameters and edit the TLS parameters as follows._

- Add the TLS param code block from before and replace _SMTPd_tls_cert_file_ with the full path to your _fullchain.pem_.
-Or just replace _example.com_ with your domain name if you're using Ubuntu like me.
+Delete/Comment-out any previous TLS parameters and edit the TLS parameters as follows.
+Add the TLS param code block from before and replace `SMTPd_tls_cert_file` with the full path to your `fullchain.pem`.
+Or just replace `example.com` with your domain name if you're using Ubuntu like me.

 ```bash
 #Enable TLS Encryption when Postfix receives incoming emails